 The best command of all is when you miss something an actor on the screen has just muttered.
 Quickly ask Siri "What did she just say?" and it will rewind and replay the phrase with subtitles turned on.
 Very nice indeed.

-Siri has also made it to the Mac, giving user the chance to search for files and open apps.
-You can read more about it in our guide on How to use Siri on Mac.
+Siri has also made it to the Mac, giving user the chance to search for files and open apps, and is headed to Apple's HomePod later this year too.